latchbio/latch/docs/source/snakemake/quickstart.md

 latch register . --snakefile Snakefile
 ```

-To learn more about what happens when you register a Snakemake workflow on Latch, click [here](./lifecycle.md).
+We highly recommend reading about the [Snakemake Execution Lifecycle](./lifecycle.md) on Latch to understand what happens after registering and executing your workflow.

 ### Next Steps